EU’s Innovation Fund

 EUR 2.5-100+ million

-In the most recent application round, 1st Mile wrote a small-scale application that has been selected for Innovation Fund funding, so we know exactly what it takes to secure grants from the Innovation Fund!
+So we know exactly what it takes to secure grants from the Innovation Fund!

 The latest call — IF24 — was launched on 3 December 2024, offering €2.4 billion for net-zero technologies.
-A dedicated €1 billion call also targets battery cell manufacturing for electric vehicles, alongside an EU-wide auction for renewable hydrogen.
+A dedicated €1 billion call also targeted battery cell manufacturing for electric vehicles, alongside an EU-wide auction for renewable hydrogen.
+These initiatives are part of the EU’s broader climate strategy under the Green Deal Industrial Plan, REPowerEU, and the Net-Zero Industry Act.

 Projects must be highly innovative, scalable, and capable of delivering significant reductions in greenhouse gas emissions.
 The Fund supports technologies across a wide range of sectors, including: